How to Install qBittorrent on Debian 12/11/10

-In this section, we delve into the process of installing the qBittorrent desktop client on your Debian system and initializing it for the first time.
+In this section, we delve into installing the qBittorrent desktop client on your Debian system and initializing it for the first time.
 It is essential to keep your system up to date to avoid conflicts and ensure compatibility with the qBittorrent installation.

-Updating the system package list and upgrading the installed packages ensures that you are working with the latest software.
-This can help in preventing potential vulnerabilities and conflicts.
+Updating the system package list and upgrading the installed packages ensures that you work with the latest software by running the following command:

 sudo apt update